-Driver, 18, arrested after 45-year-old skateboarder run over, killed in Vancouver
+Driver, 18, arrested after skateboarder run over, killed

-VANCOUVER, Clark County — An 18-year-old man has been arrested on suspicion of murder after he allegedly drove into a skateboarder in a Vancouver parking lot Wednesday and killed him.
+VANCOUVER, Wash.
+(AP) — An 18-year-old man has been arrested on suspicion of murder after he allegedly drove into a skateboarder in a Vancouver, Washington, parking lot Wednesday and killed him.

 Joshua Jones, 18, was booked in Clark County Jail on a second-degree murder charge, The Oregonian/OregonLive reported.
-It wasn’t immediately known if he has a lawyer.
+It wasn’t immediately known if he has a lawyer to comment for him.

 Police said the man, whose name they did not release, had been skateboarding when he approached Jones’ vehicle and punched the window.